kubernetes/website/content/en/docs/tasks/tools/install-minikube.md

 {{% capture overview %}}

-This page shows you how to install [minikube](https://minikube.sigs.k8s.io/), a tool that runs a single-node Kubernetes cluster on your personal computer.
+This page shows you how to install [minikube](https://minikube.sigs.k8s.io/), a tool that runs a Kubernetes cluster on your personal computer.

 {{% /capture %}}